Common Mistakes

 {

-// Note: The parameters argc and argv are not actually required as a name.
+// Note: The parameters names argc and argv are not required as the names.

 // But they are so commonly defined that way that using any other